ospalh/anki-addons/pages/Compare to kana.md

 status: working
 status_color: green
 status_text_color: white
-abstract: When typing in Japanese readings, remove the kanji bit from the correct text, so that the red and green coloring of the answer works correctly.
+abstract: "When typing in Japanese readings, remove the kanji bit from the correct text, so that the red and green coloring of the answer works correctly."
 first_image: compare_to_kana.png
+first_alt: "Anki review window.
+Three lines of Text: 1 Polizeirevier:
+2 警察署 with furigana けいさつしょ 3 けいさつしょ marked in green"
-first_alt: The typed-in answer was compared to the kana only.
+first_caption: The typed-in answer was compared to the kana only.
 ankiweb_id: 4091556602

 A typical model for learning Japanese has a field called “Reading”.
 In